Botanical Snow Storm in Montreal

 which is still open despite a lot of recent moving around.

 I’d say the book hunting in Montreal is pretty good.
 Great really, when you consider how often I get to do it with Michel.
-We’ve decided to hit the antique stores next, rain, snow, sleet, or hail (COVID regulations permitting of course).
+We’ve decided to hit the antique stores next, rain, snow, sleet, or hail.